Madonna studies: Scrutiny

-Writing for The Journal of Popular Culture in 2015, José F. Blanco said "it can be argued that Madonna is overexposed in academic research".
-In Madonna's Drowned Worlds (2004), Fouz-Hernández similarly argued "scholarly interest has since continued unabated".
-Australian historians Robert Aldrich and Garry Wotherspoon called Madonna a "performer of inimitable ubiquity" as she "has saturated the pages of academic journals" in the 1990s.
-In Fashion and Celebrity Culture (2013), Pamela Church Gibson wrote "since the 1980s, there has surely been enough written about Madonna to create a whole new sub-discipline within cultural studies".
+The wealth of academic scrutiny of Madonna was remarked by commentators, including authors in Gender and Popular Culture (2013).
+Author David Chaney described it as an "enormous academic and popular literature of explanation and comment", while José F. Blanco described Madonna as "overexposed in academic research" for The Journal of Popular Culture in 2015.
+Others, including Australian historians Robert Aldrich and Garry Wotherspoon called Madonna a "performer of inimitable ubiquity" as she "has saturated the pages of academic journals" in the 1990s.
 Alina Simone, author of Madonnaland (2016), commented while she was working in her book: "I maintained hope of finding some tiny stone left unturned in the giant gravel pit of Madonna studies", but she encountered "there is no dearth of material about Madonna, but an overwhelming excess".
+Broadly, professor Santiago Fouz-Hernández, author of Madonna's Drowned Worlds (2004), argues that the abundance of critical work on Madonna reflects broader methodological developments and trends in academia, noting that the study of popular culture evolved significantly since David Riesman described it in 1960 as "a relatively new field in American social science".